Cape spiny mouse

-The Cape spiny mouse (Acomys subspinosus) is a murid rodent found in the Western Cape Province of South Africa.
-They have a dorsal covering of spiny hairs with dark grey-brown coloration, and a white underbelly.
-The Cape Spiny Mouse has large eyes and ears and a scaly, nearly bald tail that is brittle and can break off readily either as a whole or in part if it is caught.
+The Cape spiny mouse (Acomys subspinosus) is a murid rodent found in the Western Cape province of South Africa.
+They have a dorsal covering of spiny hairs with dark grey-brown colouration, and a white underbelly.
+The Cape spiny mouse has large eyes and ears and a scaly, nearly bald tail that is brittle and can break off readily either as a whole or in part if it is caught.
 Their total length is 17 cm, with an 8 cm tail, and they typically weigh 22 g.

 Range

-This species is largely endemic to the Western Cape Province of South Africa; its range just extends into the Eastern and Northern Cape Provinces.
+This species is largely endemic to the Western Cape province of South Africa; its range just extends into the Eastern and Northern Cape provinces.
 The extent of occurrence is greater than 20,000 km², and can occur up to about 1,000m above sea level.

 Habitat

 Its natural habitats are Mediterranean-type shrubby vegetation and rocky areas.
 They are terrestrial and nocturnal, but can be active in early morning and late afternoon in shadows cast by rocks.